 There is plenty of channels on YouTube that are dedicated to language learning in a fun way.
 You just need to search.

-A good starting point can be children’s videos in Spanish, or Spanish songs with English subtitles.
+A good starting point can be children’s videos in your target language, or songs with English subtitles.

 This is quite an unusual, but undeniably fun way to learn a language.
-How doe we use Instagram for language learning?
-Your first thoughts will surely be to follow language users on Instagram and connect with other Spanish learners.
+How do we use Instagram for language learning?
+Your first thoughts will surely be to follow language users on Instagram and connect with other learners.
 Good!
-You are getting a hang of this.
+You are getting the hang of this.
 While this is definitely what you must do, let’s get more creative.

 This medium is undoubtedly fun to use for learning a language.
 Think you and your language partner are up for it?

-Here is the task: A daily picture of you as a part of a scene or with an object and a caption in Spanish.
+Here is the task: A daily picture of you as a part of a scene or with an object and a caption in your target language.
 If you are feeling more adventurous, you can even do one video a day.

 Your language partner will provide you with feedback on your pronunciation and sentences right away.
 And you can have a few laughs on your funny poses!